Alino/Mongo2ES/README.md

 2. **logging to ElasticSearch with logstash** - to enable this feature, you must set *logitHost* and *logitPort* environment variables.

 Both logging options are using Meteor package ```alino-logit```

-## Syncing data from MongoDB to ElasticSearch
-If you want to sync MongoDB to ElasticSearch, you must define which collections you want to watch.
-For that, you have to write your watchers.

-You can get inspired from this example file [```Mongo2ES/packages/kuknito-mongo2es-watchers/watchersExample.coffee```](https://github.com/Alino/Mongo2ES/blob/master/packages/kuknito-mongo2es-watchers/watchersExample.coffee)
-If you are ready to write your own watchers go and create new file ```watchers.coffee``` in ```Mongo2ES/packages/kuknito-mongo2es-watchers/``` directory.
-(all coffee files in this directory are automatically run when Mongo2ES starts up.)

 ## limitations:
 - only one mongo database can be synced to ES, because we are tailing single MONGO_OPLOG_URL